amazeedaizee/NeedyGirlCMDTerminal/README.md

 - webcam
 - window

-If you want some more in-depth information for each command, feel free to take a look in the `tipstricks.md` file.
+If you want some more in-depth information for each command, feel free to take a look in the wiki.

 ------